Super Food Salad with Sesame Ginger Dressing

 Ginger Sesame Dressing

-- 2 3 inch fresh ginger unpeeled and shredded
+- 2 3 inch fresh ginger peeled and grated

 - 4 tablespoons rice vinegar